Oaths Act, 1873: Pacific Sandal

 Before Cartier's death, Macdonald attempted to use delay to extricate the government.
 The Opposition responded by leaking documents to friendly newspapers.
 On July 18, three papers published a telegram dated August 1872 from Macdonald requesting another $10,000 and promising "it will be the last time of asking".
 Macdonald was able to get a prorogation of Parliament in August by appointing a Royal Commission to look into the matter.

 Liberal member of the House of Commons for Shefford Lucius Seth Huntington put forward a motion to form a parliamentary committee to investigate the Pacific Scandal, and gave a slow outline of his charges in the house.
-Historian Donald Creighton describes Huntington's speech as an inflammatory, and designed to provoke conservative ministers into debate, which was unsuccessful as Macdonald made no statements and required silenced from his party.
+Historian Donald Creighton describes Huntington's speech as an inflammatory, and designed to provoke conservative ministers into debate, which was unsuccessful as Macdonald made no statements and required silence from his party.
 Huntington's motion was regarded by the house as a confidence vote and was rejected by the Conservative-dominated house 76—107.
 Macdonald relented and appointed a five-member committee to investigate the allegations the next day, with conservative member of the House of Commons for Cardwell John Hillyard Cameron appointed to chair the committee investigating the Pacific Scandal.
 Cameron himself had received $5,000 from Allan to finance his campaign in the 1872 election, and was regarded with suspicion by the Liberal members of parliament.
 The two other conservative members were Joseph-Goderic Blanchet and James McDonald, and the liberal members were Edward Blake and Antoine-Aimé Dorion.